 There are varied reasons for a cat to bite.
 You will have to become an expert interpreter of your cat’s mood to understand why.
 Cats aren’t malicious and don’t harbor feelings of hate for their owners.
 They don’t bite out of spite, there is always a reason – you just have to work out what it is.

-The more you get to know your cat the more expert you will become at understanding its unique foibles.
-Another of our articles details 11 ways to stop your cat from biting if you need a little more help.
+The more you get to know your cat the more expert you will become at understanding its specific foibles.
+11 ways to stop your cat from biting might be useful at times.

 Always be kind and caring to your cat.
 Never punish it for biting as it won’t understand and will just become afraid of you.
 Learn when your cat does or does not want your attention and hopefully, you can live in pain-free harmony.